 For Greek yogurt, check the thickness after 1/2 hour.

 For yo-cheese, you will have to let it drain for several hours until the yogurt is very thick, like cream cheese.
 It will taste very similar to cream cheese, and can be used very effectively in place of cream cheese.
 Or try mixing in a little garlic and/or onion powder and some herbs.
 Oh so good!
 In the Middle East, when they have yo-cheese that is getting a bit old and dry, they roll it into small balls, like a large olive, then put it in some olive oil that has been flavored with garlic and herbs.
-This freshens it beautifully.
-Take the cheese balls out of the oil, drain well, and serve with crackers or veggies.

 All yogurt and yo-cheese has to be refrigerated after it is done.

 As a thrifty benefit, take all the whey you have drained off of your yogurt and use it to make bread.
 It makes a delicious, slightly sour loaf.
 Try toasting it and spreading it with yo-cheese!